Future of the Indian Air Force: Medium Transport Aircraft (MTA)

-The IAF is looking for a new transport aircraft with a cargo carrying capacity of (18-30 tonnes).
-The MTA programme is to replace the ageing in-service Antonov An-32 and Ilyushin Il-76 of the IAF with a fleet of 40/60/80 units of medium-class transport aircraft.
-Participants for this programme include Embraer C-390 Millennium (26 tonnes), Lockheed Martin C-130J Super Hercules (20 tonnes) and the Airbus A400M Atlas (37 tonnes).
+The IAF is looking for a new transport aircraft with a cargo carrying capacity of (18–27 tonnes).
+The MTA programme is to replace the ageing in-service Antonov An-32 and Ilyushin Il-76 of the IAF with a fleet of medium-class transport aircraft.
 The Request for Information (RFI) was issued by the IAF in December 2022.
 IAF has asked for to provide “Rough Order of Magnitude (ROM) cost of aircraft and associated equipment” for a batch of 40, 60 and 80 aircraft.
-The IAF needs the aircraft to be operable from unprepared runways like India’s Advanced Landing Grounds (ALGs) in Ladakh and the Northeast India.
+The IAF needs the aircraft to be operable from unprepared runways including India’s Advanced Landing Grounds (ALGs) in Ladakh and Northeast India.

 The participants in the programme include: